I am a Hudson Valley / New York City-based non-profit professional, writer, and environmentalist

 Earlier roles include my incredibly rewarding time as Communications Consultant for the Queens-based Refugee & Immigrant Fund (RIF), a non-profit serving asylum seekers in New York City (2014 to 2015), and my stint as a staff writer for the now-shuttered Argentina Independent, an English-language online and print paper (September 2012 – March 2013) – the closest I came to achieving those foreign correspondent dreams.
 Finally, from 2011 to 2012 I served as an AmeriCorps tutor with City Year in East New York, Brooklyn; the experience that inspired my love for community-based work.

-Outside of work, I grow vegetables, plant fruit trees, cook Italian food, and raise a little girl (and two cats) with my wife.
+Outside of work, I grow vegetables, plant fruit trees, cook Italian food, and raise a little girl, two cats, and two chickens with my wife.

 You can contact me at crvbarrett [at] gmail [dot] com or follow me @crvbarrett.